HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Jaykumar Shah

-I’ll try and address them.
-Abhijit.
-So first one being weakness in CV and ce.
+I’ll try and address them, Abhijit.
+So first one being weakness in CV and CE.
 So this was something that Ramesh mentioned at the beginning.
-That is something we called out in Q1 and Q2 and we had mentioned that we expect it to stabilize in the current quarter, which is, you know, quarter three.
+That is something we called out in Q1 and Q2, and we had mentioned that we expect it to stabilize in the current quarter, which is quarter three.
+And we have actually seen that.

 Operator